root-project/web/manual/basics/index.md

 ---

-In the first part of the manual, the basic concepts of ROOT and its usage are presented.
+In the first part of the ROOT Manual, the basic concepts of ROOT and its usage are presented.<br>
 For everyone who wants to start immediately with data analysis, the [ROOT files]({{ '/manual/storing_root_objects' | relative_url }}) chapter is of interest.
-Here are the ROOT files presented in which the data from LHC (Large Hadron Collider) experiments are stored.
+Here the ROOT files are presented in which the data from LHC (Large Hadron Collider) experiments are stored.

 The first part of the ROOT Manual contains: